rs239/schema/docs/source/overview.rst

   * **Improved visualizations**: tune t-SNE or UMAP plots to more clearly arrange cells along a desired manifold.

-  * Simultaneously account for batch information while also integrating other modalities.
-For example, Schema can help identify gene whose expression varies across developmental stages *and* is robust across replicates.
+  * Simultaneously account for batch effects while also integrating other modalities.

 Intuition
 ~~~~~~~~~